javier-lopez/javier.io/blog/en/_posts/2014-11-16-vim-objects-in-bash.md

 I've been using [vi-mode](http://www.catonmat.net/blog/bash-vi-editing-mode-cheat-sheet/) in bash for a couple of years now, more than once I've tried to edit something with **ci"**, **ca(**, or any other popular [vim object](http://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/).

-This week decided to go further and see how to do it, and it turned out to be possible =), so if you've missed this feature too you can now enjoy it by following this procedure (it only works in Ubuntu LTS versions):
+This week decided to go further and see how to do it, and it turned out to be possible =), so if you've missed this feature too you can now enjoy it by following this procedure

 ### Setup

-    $ sudo add-apt-repository ppa:minos-archive/main
+    $ sudo add-apt-repository ppa:minos-archive/main #only Ubuntu LTS releases
     $ sudo apt-get update && sudo apt-get install bash-minos-settings
     $ echo 'set -o vi' >> ~/.bashrc